jimiray/jimiray.github.io/resume.md

 - Implemented a developer mentoring process that included techincal talks, bi-weekly check-ins, and quarterly focus surveys
 - Lead in hiring 6 Turing graduates, and 3 former Turing / Gschool students
 - Lead updating 8 year old codebase to modern standards and technoologies, such as ElasticSearch, hexagonal Rails architecture, modernized rspec tests, and cleaing of cruft
-- Lead 2 tiger teams (2-3 person teams) in architectural spikes to conert existing code into 2 new products, each providing new revenue streams
+- Lead 2 tiger teams (2-3 person teams) in architectural spikes to convert existing code into 2 new products, each providing new revenue streams
 - Research and identify technologies that could be useful for our team and new products

 ### VP of Engineering, Big Astronaut (07/2013 -08/2014)

 Provided Ruby on Rails consulting and development services for clients.
 Primary responsibilities included:

-- Lead development teams of 4 people in architecture and implementation of Selenium Test recorder in JavaScript using backbone.js client side and a RESTful API using Ruby on Rails, MongoDB.
+- Led development teams of 4 people in architecture and implementation of Selenium Test recorder in JavaScript using backbone.js client side and a RESTful API using Ruby on Rails, MongoDB.
-- Lead a team of 3 developers in the redesign and development of an e-commerce engine using  Ruby on Rails REST framework and can.js
+- Led a team of 3 developers in the redesign and development of an e-commerce engine using  Ruby on Rails REST framework and can.js
-- Build a dashboard for monitoring sales and other statistics using D3.js, Jquery.Sparklines, StatsD, Graphite
+- Built a dashboard for monitoring sales and other statistics using D3.js, Jquery.Sparklines, StatsD, Graphite

 ### Senior Developer, Splick-it (12/2013 - 01/2014)

 - Developed an automatic push notification service for iOS and Androind using Ruby on Rails / MySQL
-- Design and implement an auto-scaling AWS solution that reduced server costs by 50% using AWS EC2 and RDS
+- Designed and implemented an auto-scaling AWS solution that reduced server costs by 50% using AWS EC2 and RDS
-- Architect and implement a web server monitor service using StatsD, Graphite, and Instrumental
+- Architected and implemented a web server monitor service using StatsD, Graphite, and Instrumental
-- Implement new features for online web ordering system
+- Implemented new features for online web ordering system
-- Assist in development of iOS application using Objective-C
+- Assisted in development of iOS application using Objective-C

 ### CEO / Senior Engineer, FastingRobot (02/2011 - 01/2013)

 Provide development services for multiple clients including Factory Labs, Honest.com, LexisNexis, DaVinci Institute, Sprout Logic.
 Some projects included:

-- Develop a curriculum and instruct 12 students in Ruby / Ruby on Rails for the DaVinci Insttute
+- Developed a curriculum and instruct 12 students in Ruby / Ruby on Rails for the DaVinci Insttute
 - Conversion of lawyers.com search system to Ruby on Rails using MongoDB and Solr
-- Refactor and implement a new design for honest.com's e-commerce engine utilizing Engine Yard hosting, Ruby on Rail 3.2, and MySQL
+- Refactored and implemented a new design for honest.com's e-commerce engine utilizing Engine Yard hosting, Ruby on Rail 3.2, and MySQL
-- Provide PHP and Javascript development services for an online health survey
+- Provided PHP and Javascript development services for an online health survey
 - Developed a custom analytics gathering service using Ruby on Rails and MongoDB.

 ### Lead Engineer BlipSnips, Inc. (08/2010 - 2/2011)

-- Architect, design, develop a video player for collecting moments in time using Ruby on Rails, Jquery, Postgresql
+- Architected, designed, and developed a video player for collecting moments in time using Ruby on Rails, Jquery, Postgresql
-- Architect hosting solution using AWS EC2, RDS
+- Architected hosting solution using AWS EC2, RDS
-- Develop Facebook integration for applicaiton and signups
+- Developed Facebook integration for applicaiton and signups
-- Implement data gathering, collection, and presentation of analytics data for events, video views, and user logins.
+- Implemented data gathering, collection, and presentation of analytics data for events, video views, and user logins.

 ### Lead Engineer ProfitStreams (09/2009 - 08/2010)

 - Developed a POS integration API using Ruby on Rails and REST for 360 degrees reservation system andcollection of sales ticket data
-- Implement SQL / NoSQL, MapReduce technologies to produce reports of reservation and ticket data for end users.
+- Implemented SQL / NoSQL, MapReduce technologies to produce reports of reservation and ticket data for end users.
 - Implemented Amazon AWS EC2 / S3 systems architecture using Chef